 The Missiondale program consists of five aspects – Community Living, Group Therapy, Individual Counselling, Case Management and Work Therapy.

 One of the strengths of the Missiondale program is that it is carried out in the context of a Therapeutic Community (living with people).
 The community is the therapy.
 This gives people opportunity to combine the program with the challenges of normal relationships.
-Living within a community means moving beyond the selfish self-centred lifestyle that is normally associated with addictive behavioural patterns.
 There is an expectation that you become a contributing member of the community, helping yourself and others in the process.
 At different intervals you will be required to take on more responsibility in the form of being a Team Leader and a Mentor.

 There are 3 stages to the program